spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 To specify the spectral feature of interest, you can either create and select a :guilabel:`Region` in the spectrum viewer, or enter the lower and upper spectral bounds manually in the plugin.
-Next, enter the :guilabel:`Moment` index to specifiy the order of the moment map.
+Next, enter the :guilabel:`Moment` index to specify the order of the moment map.
 When you press :guilabel:`CALCULATE`, a 2D moment map is created.
 You can load this into any image viewer pane to inspect the result.
 You can also save the result to